- Resources for Common Workplace Accident Report Forms

 - Diminished quality of life

 We hope that you find these links to common accident report forms for workplace injuries helpful.
-If you have questions or concerns about your workplace injury and recovering damages, please call Oresky & Associates, PLLC for a free consultation with one of our team members.
+If you have questions or concerns about your workplace injury and recovering damages, and you need legal assistance, contact the Bronx workplace accident lawyers at Oresky & Associates, PLLC at your nearest location to schedule a free consultation.
 We will do everything we can to help you recover money damages for your pain and suffering.
-Call today: (718) 993-9999.